 Furthermore, you can extend the 180-day period for another 180 days, once per year for an extension fee.
 So in effect, you can stay in Thailand for nearly an entire year before having to leave and re-enter.

-What’s the easiest way to get a DTV visa in Thailand?
+What’s the easiest way to get a DTV in Thailand?

-You CANNOT apply for this visa while in Thailand.
-You will have to return to your country of residence and apply through the Thai embassy or a participating consulate.
+You cannot apply for the DTV while in Thailand.
+You will have to travel to a foreign country and apply through the Royal Thai Embassy or Consulate.

-Do I pay Thai taxes on my foreign income as a DTV Visa Thailand holder?
+Do I pay Thai taxes on my foreign income as a DTV holder?

 This depends on the duration of your stay.
-According to the law, anyone who stays in Thailand for over 180 days out of a calendar year will be considered a tax resident by the Thai government.
-You will be liable to pay Thai taxes on your foreign income if you are a tax resident, even if you hold a Destination Thailand Visa.
+According to Thai tax law, anyone who stays in Thailand for over 180 days out of a calendar year will be considered a tax resident by the Thai government.
+You will be liable to pay Thai income taxes on your foreign income if you are a tax resident.

 The DTV does not seem like a good fit for my needs.
 Are there similar visas that might be a better choice for me?